History of the Carolina Baptist Association

-Dr. Michael Smith, D. Min, the current Director of Missions, came to the Carolina Baptist Association in May 2016.
+Dr. Michael Smith, D. Min came to the Carolina Baptist Association in May 2016.
 Michael was born in Marion, NC.
 He was the senior pastor at Fruitland Baptist Church from June 1991 until April 2016, serving a total of 25 years.
 Michael also serves as Literature and Practical (Pastoral) Theology instructor at Fruitland Baptist Bible College.
 Michael's goal for the association and our community is to commit to being "better together", and strives to bring our local Southern Baptist churches together for the common goal of glorifying God and building His kingdom.
 Michael retired from Carolina Baptist Association in December of 2019.

 Dr. Currie Tilley, Jr. came to Carolina Baptist Association in November of 2020 and is serving as associational mission strategist (formally director of missions).
 Currie came from Durham, NC where he served as pastor of discipleship and mission at Rebuild Fellowship Church.
 He received his Master of Divinity in 2003 and Doctor of Education in 2010 from Southeastern Baptist Theological Seminary.
 Currie also is an adjunct professor at Lancaster Bible College and Capital Seminary and Southeastern Baptist Theological Seminary from 2011 to present.
 His is passionate about relational discipleship and leadership development.
 Currie is married to Suzanne and they have two children and four grandchildren.